-Tip You can activate the "Punch In" option in the record settings to make Hermod+ wait for the first incoming note to start the recording.
+Tip Activate the PUNCH IN option (found in SETTINGS > REC) to make Hermod+ wait for the first incoming note to start recording.

-2.9.
+2.11.
 Pattern edit menu

 Press the encoder in step mode to access the pattern edit menu, including the usual copy, paste and delete functions.
 It is also possible to copy the current page, and delete only the pitchbend, the aftertouch, the modulation, or the sustain.